kurosouza/cortx-drive/README.md

 docker-compose logs ipfsd
 ```

-The application should now be accessible from http://localhost:8081/home
+The application should now be accessible from http://localhost:8081/home.
+The IPFS node dashboard should also be available at http://localhost:5001/webui

 #### Notes